Koau capital partners

 A new partnership

-Koau’s five partners have a background of successfully working together within the Māori economy and cultural landscape.
+Koau’s partners have a background of successfully working together within the Māori economy and cultural landscape.

 Andrew has an investment background and worked extensively within iwi organsiations.